Skip to Content

 USDA Loan Closing Costs and Fees

-Millions of Americans have benefitted from the low cost perks of the USDA home loan program.
-USDA home loans are zero-down, and come with some of the lowest average interest rates in the market.
-Still, it’s important to thoroughly review the costs of any home loan so you know what to expect on closing day.
+Millions of Americans have benefitted from the low-cost perks of the USDA home loan program.
+USDA home loans have no down payment requirement and come with some of the lowest average interest rates in the market.
+Still, it's important to thoroughly review the costs of any home loan so you know what to expect on closing day.

 In a nutshell: